Any gardening success I have had...

 Smaller pieces, turned regulary, with the right amount of water can actually make great smelling earth in as little as three weeks!

 HOW TO TELL IF YOUR COMPOST PILE IS WORKING

 When the pile has the right amount of water and air, there should be no odor!
-The pile should also shrink to half it’s size in a few days when the pieces are small.
+The pile should also heat up (internal temperatures can exceed 160 degrees) and shrink to half it's size in a few days when the pieces are small.
 These are signs that you are doing it right.

 HOW TO KNOW YOUR COMPOST IS READY FOR THE GARDEN

 The best test to show that the compost is decomposed enough for your garden is that it smells good!
 Compost will usually continue to decompose - even after it is put into the garden - but it shouldn't still get hot.

 To put it simply, if you want the greenery of your plants to flourish, more nitrogen may be added.

 When leaves are green, they are rich in nitrogen.
 When they dry out and brown, they become carbonaceous or carbon-rich.

 - Fish Emulsion